 1 tsp each: cinnamon, nutmeg, allspice, ground cloves, mace

 shot of rum

 1 lb. shredded suet

-Equipment: a large metal bowl, 10" wide at least 4" deep to act as a mold, large deep sauce pan, big enough to hold the bowl.
+equipment: a large metal bowl, 10" wide at least 4" deep to act as a mold and some kitchen twine

 1. Combine molasses, butter, milk, eggs in a bowl, and beat until well mixed.

 2. Whisk in the flour, baking soda, salt and spices.
 Beat well.